CryptologyExchange/api/README.md

 ### Wallet

 - `SetBalance`
-    :   sets a new partner balance for a given currency. `reason` can be `trade` or `on_hold` for the changes caused by trades, `transfer` for balance update by depositing money or `withdraw` as a result of a withdrawal.
+    :   sets a new client balance for a given currency. `reason` can be `trade` or `on_hold` for the changes caused by trades, `transfer` for balance update by depositing money or `withdraw` as a result of a withdrawal.